 This led us to start looking for a new solution and we had a business advisor who was a supply chain guy from Boeing.
 He came in to give us a hand and looked at our inefficiencies.
 The number one thing he said was to get a system that will give you visibility.

 Xiris found the Sales Team from OptiProERP very helpful, Fisun noted.
 “The OptiProERP team was very flexible and a good source of information, able to answer every single question.”

 Currently, Xiris is expanding its business globally.
 They have an office in Germany, with sales agents in India and China, and are adding representation in Malaysia.

 Xiris Automation, Inc. makes optical metrology equipment that uses Machine Vision technology to connect cameras to computers for the purpose of recognizing, identifying, measuring or detecting features in manufactured goods for process or quality control.

-OptiProERP is an end-to-end manufacturing ERP solution that embeds the world-class SAP Business One platform and features manufacturing functionality and innovation with core ERP modules, including financials, accounting, sales and CRM.
-OptiProERP is the first OEM partner in the SAP Partner Edge Program and the only one exclusively focused on the manufacturing and distribution industries.
+OptiProERP is the first OEM partner of SAP’s Partner Edge Program and the only one exclusively focused on the manufacturing and distribution industries.
 OptiProERP and sister company, BatchMaster, are eWorkplace Manufacturing companies and leading global providers of mission-critical, industry-focused Enterprise Resource Planning (ERP) solutions.
 Together, they have more than 3,000 customers globally and more than 400 employees.
 OptiProERP is a U.S.-based company located in Laguna Hills, California.
-For more information, visit optiproerp.com.
+For more information, visit www.optiproerp.com.